Fake: No date sheet for CBSE class 10, 12 exams releases as yet

 Fake: Those who worked from 1990-2020 are not entitled for Rs 1.20 lakh

-However the date sheet that is being circulated is fake.
+However, the date sheet that is being circulated is fake.
 The HRD ministry has made it clear that this is incorrect.
-Meanwhile the HRD minister Ramesh Pokhriyal said that the date sheet would be released at 5 pm today.
+Meanwhile, the HRD minister Ramesh Pokhriyal said that the date sheet would be released at 5 pm today.

 Attention Students!
 Releasing the date sheet for #CBSE Board Examinations for Class 10th and 12th today at 5.00 pm.
 Stay tuned for more details, the minister said in a tweet.